AyushJhin07/Automation/docs/apps-script-rollout/templates.md

 ## Using the helpers in templates

+Refer to the [Handler Authoring Guide](handler-authoring.md) for end-to-end examples that demonstrate how the helpers work in practice.
 All `REAL_OPS` snippets that talk to third-party APIs must:

 1. Call `withRetries(() => fetchJson(...))` instead of using `UrlFetchApp.fetch` directly.
 2. Provide `contentType`, `headers`, and stringified `payload` values explicitly so the helper can emit accurate logs.